2000Arion/counting-discord-bot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Melde ein Problem mit dem Bot
+about: Report a problem with the bot
 title: "[BUG] "
 labels: bug
 assignees: ''

 ---

-**Beschreibe den Fehler**
+**Describe the bug**
-Eine klare und präzise Beschreibung des Problems.
+A clear and concise description of what the bug is.

-**Reproduktionsschritte**
+**To Reproduce**
-Schritte, um das Verhalten zu reproduzieren:
+Steps to reproduce the behavior:
-1. Gehe zu '...'
+1. Go to '...'
-2. Klicke auf '....'
+2. Click on '....'
-3. Scrolle nach unten zu '....'
+3. Scroll down to '....'
-4. Siehe Fehler
+4. See error

-**Erwartetes Verhalten**
+**Expected behavior**
-Eine klare und präzise Beschreibung dessen, was du erwartet hast, dass passiert.
+A clear and concise description of what you expected to happen.

 **Screenshots**
-Falls zutreffend, füge Screenshots bei, um das Problem zu erklären.
+If applicable, add screenshots to help explain your problem.

-**Systeminformationen:**
+**System Information:**
- - Betriebssystem: [z.B.
-Windows, MacOS]
+ - OS: [e.g. Windows, MacOS]
- - Node.js Version: [z.B. v14]
+ - Node.js Version: [e.g. v14]

-**Zusätzlicher Kontext**
+**Additional context**
-Füge hier zusätzlichen Kontext zum Problem hinzu.
+Add any other context about the problem here.